 If you’re unfamiliar to the worlds of Enterprise Content Management (ECM), SharePoint or document management, you may sometimes hear Microsoft’s “SharePoint Online” and “Office 365” used interchangeably.

 It’s a common misnomer that SharePoint Online and Office 365 are one of the same.
 Office 365 and SharePoint Online do share some capabilities.
-But what's the difference between Office 365 and SharePoint Online?
+But what's the difference between Office 365 vs SharePoint Online?

 Office 365 explained

 In addition to productivity applications like Word, Excel, and PowerPoint, Office 365 businesses plans offer e-mail services, internal communication platforms, infrastructure for audio, video and web conferencing as well as the capability to share and store internal files on the cloud.

 How SharePoint Online fits in